veikkaus/ecr-protocol/docs/protocol.v2.md

 - **InstantId** (length: 28) — Instant identifier; the barcode data of the associated instant
 - **TicketId** (length: 21) — Instant identifier; the barcode data of the associated ticket

-### Identified and unidentified instant validation
+### Identified and Unidentified Instant Validation

 - **RecId*** (length: 2) — Record type identifier
   - `14`: Identified and unidentified instant validation